 Becoming a truck driver is not hard to do as you might think.
 Having said that, it is also not as easy as you might think, lol.
 Despite what you might think, not just anyone can become a trucker or even qualify to become a trucker either.
-Don't worry, all of these things will be covered shortly.
+Don't worry, I will elaborate on that shortly.

 Trucking is not for everyone.
 You MUST consider your specific situation and your specific needs.
 Getting more insight on the job helps you.

 Below is a video of me talking about becoming a trucker.
 I also

 have CD's and DVD's about becoming a trucker because I know there are

 many people who don't have time to sit around online reading.

 Must be 21 - If you want to driver over the road, you must be 21 years old.
 Some states allow you to be 18 for intrastate.